-If you feel that there are exceptional medical/social/welfare needs relating to your child which support the need for your child to attend a particular school, and wish your application to be considered under criterion (c) you must state this on your application form AND provide appropriate written supporting evidence for your application from a doctor, social worker or other professional.
+If you feel that there are exceptional medical/social/welfare needs relating to your child which support the need for your child to attend a particular school, and wish your application to be considered under criterion (c), you must state this on your application form AND provide appropriate written supporting evidence for your application from a doctor, social worker or other professional.
 This evidence must explain why the School is the most suitable and what difficulties would be caused if the child had to attend another school.

 This evidence should accompany the application form.
 If necessary, parents can submit the application form and send the supporting evidence at a later date, but the supporting evidence MUST be received by the Local Authority on or before the closing date for applications.
 It is the parent's responsibility to ensure that the Local Authority receives the supporting evidence.
-If you do not provide the supporting evidence on or before the closing date, then it will not be possible to consider your application under the medical/social/ welfare criterion, all schools can make provision for special educational needs and can also manage common conditions - e.g. asthma, diabetes, epilepsy
+If you do not provide the supporting evidence on or before the closing date, then it will not be possible to consider your application under the medical/social/ welfare criterion.

-Please bear in mind the following points in relation to this criterion
+Please bear in mind the following points in relation to this criterion:

-1. only exceptional reasons associated with the child and directly relevant to the suitability of that specific school (i.e. showing why the child needs to be admitted to that particular school) are normally accepted under this criterion
+1. only exceptional reasons associated with the child and directly relevant to the suitability of that specific school (i.e. showing why the child needs to be admitted to that particular school) are normally accepted under this criterion.